Five Dos and Don’ts of Medical Debt

-Imagine needing a service that is incredibly expensive, where you don’t know the costs upfront and you don’t get a lot of choice (if any) when it comes to who provides it.
-That’s the current healthcare system in the United States, and it’s the reason 1 in 5 Americans say they are having difficulty keeping up with their medical expenses.
+Over 90% of the United States population has some form of health insurance.
+Still, though, 41% of adults have health care debt -- and 1 in 5 Americans say they are having difficulty keeping up with their medical expenses.
 If you find yourself struggling with medical debt, you may have more options than you realize.
-Here are five do’s and don’ts for what to do when that first medical bill comes due.
+Here are five dos and don’ts for what to do when that first medical bill comes due.

-DO review any medical bill before making payment.
+DO review every medical bill before making a payment.

 It’s easy to get in the habit of receiving a bill in the mail and writing out a check, almost without thinking.
 But when you require medical services and have health insurance – whether it’s Medicare, private insurance or some combination of the two – you need to take a close look when the bill arrives.
 The first bill you’ll get will likely be at full retail, without any negotiated discounts applied.
 Soon after that, you will receive an Explanation of Benefits from the insurance company, which shows the discounted amount you are responsible for paying.
 You will then receive a new bill, showing the reduced patient responsibility.
 When your bill matches your EOB, and nothing looks amiss, you will know you’re being charged the correct amount.